Ethics Subcommittee Chair: Brian Yochim, PhD, ABPP

 PIAC Ethics Subcommittee Chair

-Dr. Yochim is a clinical neuropsychologist at the VA Saint Louis Health Care System in an outpatient clinic and in a Community Living Center (CLC).
+Dr. Yochim is a clinical neuropsychologist at the San Francisco VA Health Care System and a Fellow of the Society for Clinical Neuropsychology.
 He obtained his PhD from Wayne State University and completed an internship in clinical psychology at VA Palo Alto Health Care System in Palo Alto, California.
 He completed a two-year postdoctoral fellowship in clinical neuropsychology at VA Northern California Health Care System.
-He is a Past-President of the Society of Clinical Geropsychology (Division 12, Section 2 of the American Psychological Association [APA]), and also served as Chair of the Publications and Communications committee for the Society for Clinical Neuropsychology (Division 40 of the APA) from 2014 to 2017.
-He co-authored Psychology of Aging: A Biopsychosocial Perspective (2017) and Alzheimer’s Disease and Dementia (2017).
+He is a Past-President of the Society of Clinical Geropsychology (a section of Division 12 of the American Psychological Association [APA]), and also served as Chair of the Publications and Communications committee for the Society for Clinical Neuropsychology from 2014 to 2017.
+He created the Verbal Naming Test (2015) and co-authored Psychology of Aging: A Biopsychosocial Perspective (2017), Alzheimer’s Disease and Dementia (2017), and A Handbook of Geriatric Neuropsychology: Practice Essentials (2022).
 His professional interests lie in the neuropsychological assessment of older adults.

 PIAC Ethics Subcommittee Members